kaltura/developer-platform/assets/markdown/generated/dropFolderXmlBulkUpload.dropFolderXml.md

 <span class="child-element-description"><xs:documentation xmlns:xs="http://www.w3.org/2001/XMLSchema">
 							The transcoding profile identifier of the entry.<br>
 							If the transcoding profile is not specified, the transcoding profile set to the bulk upload API action is used.<br>
-							If the bulk upload API action&apos;s transcoding profile is not specified or is set to (-1), the account&apos;s default transcoding profile is used.
+							If the bulk upload API action's transcoding profile is not specified or is set to (-1), the account's default transcoding profile is used.
 						</xs:documentation></span><br>
 </td>
 <td>Yes</td>